jwhaney/bulk-downloader/README.md

 #### option 1 (easiest) - find the executable for your operating system and run the native application

-1. click the `exe/` directory to view the pre-built available executables for this desktop application.
+1. the `exe/` directory contains pre-built and compressed executables for each main operating system (linux, mac, windows).
 1. download the .zip file that most closely applies to your operating system.
     - if you are already familiar with git and gitHub, you can choose to clone the repo to local like you would normally.
 1. once you've either cloned the repo or downloaded the executable .zip, you will need to extract the project files from the repo executable zip file (should be in your *Downloads* folder called bulk-downloader-master.zip). at this time you can choose to extract the files wherever you like on your system.